Invite friends and family to read the obituary and add memories.

 Please select what you would like included for printing:

-Sherry O. Bandelow (nee Owens) age 96, beloved wife of the late Robert E., Jr.; cherished daughter of the late Grattan M. and Veronica M. (nee Sherry) Owens; dearest sister of the late Cleora M. Stone; dear aunt of the late Allana Ann and John Iski; great aunt of John J. Iski, Jr. (Kylea); dearest first cousin of Anne Jung (Ted) in Salina, Kansas; second cousins Patrick (Jacqueline), Kevin (Lisa) and Lisa (nee Owens) Pryor (Richard) in Cleveland, Tomas (Tammy Jaqua), Patsy (Alberto Pons), Jaime (Aida Bernal), Ramses (Mari Carmen Calenkeris), and Carlos Owens (Brunny Gonzalez) in Panama; cherished third cousin of many others in the USA, Ireland (Conneely’s and McCalisters), and Panama (Owens’).
+Sherry O. Bandelow (nee Owens) age 96, beloved wife of the late Robert E., Jr.; cherished daughter of the late Grattan M. and Veronica M. (nee Sherry) Owens; dearest sister of the late Cleora M. Stone; dear aunt of the late Allana Ann and John Iski; great aunt of John J. Iski, Jr. (wife Kylea); dearest first cousin of Anne Jung ( husband Ted) in Salina, Kansas; second cousins Patrick (wife Jacqueline), Kevin (wife Lisa) and Lisa (nee Owens) Pryor (Richard) in Cleveland, Tomas (wife Tammy Jaqua), Patsy (husband Alberto Pons), Jaime (wife Aida Bernal), Ramses (wife Mari Carmen Calenkeris), and Carlos Owens (wife Brunny Gonzalez) in Panama; cherished third cousin of many others in the USA, Ireland (Conneelys and McAllisters), and Panama (Owens’).

 Sherry was born on December 1, 1929 in Ashtabula.
 Her family moved and settled in Euclid where she lived in her childhood home surviving her parents and sister until moving to Willoughby in 2019 where she enjoyed independent living at Ohio Living Breckenridge Village.
 She graduated from Beaumont High School in 1947 and went on to double major in English and French from Ursuline College.
 She won a prestigious Fulbright Scholarship and was sent to Brittany, France near Paris to teach.
 She worked at Collinwood High School in Cleveland where she was a member of the Cleveland Teachers Union and became the Chairman of the Language Department.